Urban Music Awards: 2015

 In 2015 the UMA events returned in London.
 Over 770,000 votes were received online.
 The show was hosted by founder, Jordan Kensington and singer/songwriter, Kiera Weathers.
 The awards included performances from Big Narstie, Kid Army, Kym Mazell, Rough Copy, Kelvin Jones, Chos3n and Young Kings.
-The UMA official house band, the Dominos provided the backdrop to music performed on stage by Macklemoore and a collaboration of "Ready or Not" by Fugees featuring the hosts.
+The UMA official house band, the Dominos provided the backdrop to music performed on stage by Macklemore and a collaboration of "Ready or Not" by Fugees featuring the hosts.
 Lady Leshurr won record three awards for UMA Best Music Video 2015, Best Female Act 2015, and Best HipHop Act 2015.